numieq/tsa/README.md

 The common statistical techniques which are employed for performing the analysis, are, among others, moving averages, autoregressive models (e.g., ARMA, ARIMA, SARIMA), exponential smoothing, and noise filtering .
 These methods rely on the assumption of some form of ergodicity or stationarity combined with either Gaussian noise or Markovian randomness.
 Hence, are limited to these constraints.

-The goal of this project is to provied theory and methods from integral equations point of view for handling non-stationary time series, which are driven by non-Gaussian, possibly heavy tailed, noise.
+The goal of this project is to provide practical merhods and tools, which are based on numerical integral equations techniques, for handling non-stationary time series, that are driven by non-Gaussian, possibly, heavy tailed noise.

 ## Why Integral Equations?

-Nonlinear filtering of time series is a well studied problem.
+The problem addresed here can be scrutinized in the well studied framework of nonlinear filtering.
 The particle filter technique is considered the most general method for tackling the problem due to its inherent ability for capturing complex nonlinear relationships between variables and handling non-Gaussian noise.

 However, particle filters can be computationally expensive and become unstable, particularly for high-dimensional or complex systems, which can limit their practical use.
 Simpler techniques, e.g. Extended Kalman Filter or Unscented Kalman Filter, are, typically, attempted in this case with limited success.

-Integral equations based techniques are less general than the particle filter method.
+Integral equations based techniques are, on the other hand, less general than the particle filter method.
 However, these techniques alleviate some of the difficulties associated with the particle filter: they can handle nonlinear time series and non-Gaussian noise with controled stability and moderate computational resources.

 In this sense, integral equations techniques bridge the gap between the two celebrated mehods, the particle and Kalman filtering techniques, for nonlinear time series prediction and filtering.

 ## Background